-Jennifer joined the faculty of the Oscar Peterson School of Music (formerly the Royal Conservatory School) in 2017.
+Jennifer joined the faculty of the Oscar Peterson School of Music in 2017.
 Her teaching style readily adapts to the needs of the individual student.
 She has experienced all sides of the Suzuki Triangle, beginning as a Suzuki violin student at age 4, continuing to evolve as a Suzuki violin teacher, and adapting into a new role as a Suzuki parent and practice partner to her oldest of three children.
 She previously held teaching positions at the North York Suzuki School, Claude Watson School for the Arts and Havergal College.

 Jennifer has completed teacher training through the Suzuki Association of America in books 1-8, studying with Elayne Ras, Edmund Sprunger, Karen Kimmet, Kathleen Spring, and Allen Lieb.
 A proponent of ongoing professional development, she recently completed the Suzuki Association of the Americas supplemental course “Teaching from the Balance Point” with Edward Kreitman.
 Jennifer recently was certified as a Teacher Trainer in the Creative Ability Development, a method of developing divergent thinking and musical artistry through teaching improvisation from an early age.